abpframework/abp/docs/en/UI/Angular/Password-Complexity-Indicator.md

     width: number
   })
   ```
-- as you can see from interface above, progressBar input has;
+- as you can see from the interface above, the progressBar input has:
-  - ***bgColor:*** decides color of the bar.
+  - ***bgColor:*** decides the color of the bar.
-  - ***text:*** u can tell user to meaning of the bar with this value.
+  - ***text:*** explains the meaning of the bar to the user.
   - ***width:*** decides how full the bar will be.

 # How To Use
-İt's easy, imagine you have password input that you want to add complexity indicator under it.
+İt's easy, imagine you have a password input that you want to add the complexity indicator under.

 ```ts
 @Component({